nyurik/kibana-vega-vis/README.md

 ##### Vega on a map
 All Vega graphs will ignore `autosize`, `width`, `height`, and `padding` values, using `fit` model with zero padding.

-##### Vega-Lite
+##### VegaLite
-Vega lite [does not support](https://github.com/vega/vega-lite/issues/618) flexible resizing.
+VegaLite [does not support](https://github.com/vega/vega-lite/issues/618) flexible resizing.
 By default, the graph will be at least 200x200 plus padding and additional elements like the legend and axes.

----

-## development
+## Development

 See the [kibana contributing guide](https://github.com/elastic/kibana/blob/master/CONTRIBUTING.md) for instructions setting up your development environment.
 Once you have completed that, use the following npm tasks.